 Percent of Maintained Miles with PCI’s Greater than Baseline

-The Program exceeded the Pavement Condition Index (PCI) targets in FY 2017-18.
-The Program is planning a significant increase in pavement treatment projects in FY 2018-19, provided that SB1 funding is not repealed in November 2018.
-Increasing pavement treatment projects will allow the Program to continue to exceed targets for PCI within the County’s 316-mile maintained road system.
-Future improvements, funded by SB1, will include cape seals, slurry seals, asphalt overlays, chip seals and various road base treatments that will result in improved roadway conditions.
+The Program is projected to meet the Pavement Condition Index (PCI) targets in FY 2018-19.
+The continuation of SB1 funding allows the Program to plan for a significant number of pavement treatment projects spanning FYs 2018-19 and 2019-20.
+These projects will allow the Program to continue to meet or exceed targets for PCI within the County’s 316-miles of maintained road system.
+Future improvements, funded by SB1, will include cape seals, slurry seals, asphalt overlays, chip seals, and various road base treatments that will result in improved roadway conditions.

-- Evaluate the effectiveness of trash reduction measures being implemented in North Fair Oaks and provide a continued focus on trash reduction goals within this area; consider installation of a large trash rack at the downstream end of the North Fair Oaks Community
+- Evaluate the effectiveness of trash reduction measures being implemented in North Fair Oaks and provide a continued focus on trash reduction goals within this area; consider installation of a large trash rack in storm water drainage facilities at the downstream end of the North Fair Oaks Community

 - Work to quantify the amount of trash collected through the Sheriff’s